msu-csc232-fa20/lab03/README.md

 ## Background

-Class templates...
+**Class templates** are a C++ construct that gives us the power to specify the data type of the items contained in a data structure in a very generic way.
+Class templates allow you to define classes that are independent of the type of data stored in the structure.

+**Header** (`.h`), or **specification, files** in C++ provide a mechanism to partially separate the design of the class from the implementation in the **source**, or **implementation** (`.cpp`) **file**.
+The header file must also contain a description of both the data fields for the class and any private methods used by the class.
+A client does not need to know about the private methods or data fields to use the class in a program.
+To provide a public interface for an ADT, you can write an abstract base class, thereby separating design from implementation.
+An abstract base class allows the client to take full advantage of polymorphism when using our class.

 ## Objectives

 The objectives of this lab are:

 1. Understand the fundamental structure and syntax of class template declarations.
-1. Recognize a nuance when working with class templates that have separate interface and implementation files.
+1. Recognize a nuance when working with class templates that have separate specification and implementation files.
 1. Learn how to design and implement an interface in C++.

 ## Getting Started